CO Foreign Corporation

 Any corporation not actually formed (created) in the State of Colorado is considered to be a foreign corporation.
 A Colorado foreign corporation is a corporation originally formed in another state that qualifies to transact business in Colorado.
 If you own a corporation headquartered in another state and want to do business in Colorado, you will need a Certificate of Authority to operate in Colorado.
 You can obtain a Certificate of Authority by submitting a Statement of Foreign Entity Authority to the Colorado Secretary of State.

-To complete the Statement of Foreign Entity Authority, you must file the statement online on the Colorado Secretary of State's website.
-The Statement of Foreign Entity Authority costs $100 to file and it must be filed online on the secretary of state's website.
+Qualify your Foreign Corporation in Colorado by signing up for our Foreign Company Formation Service or by completing the Statement of Foreign Entity Authority yourself.
+You must file the statement online on the Colorado Secretary of State’s website.
+The Statement of Foreign Entity Authority costs $100 to file and it must be filed online on the secretary of state’s website.
 All foreign entities must have a registered agent in Colorado.
 You can hire us as your Colorado registered agent for just $35 a year.
-If we are your registered agent, we can file your corporation's Statement of Foreign Authority for $100 (just add the filing in your online account).

 A Colorado foreign corporation should not be confused with an out-of-country corporation.